 Baked Turkey Sliders

-Entice your kids to finish their soup with a slider.
+Entice your kids to finish their soup with their favorite recipe -- a slider.
 Soup and sliders are a popular double act at dinner.

 Cheesy baked turkey sliders are a breeze to whip up.
 Slather them with a sticky brown sugar mustard butter sauce and you will be in heaven.